BurnOutTrader/fund-forge/ff_standard_lib/src/server_features/DEV_README.md

 ```
 - You will need to add a matching statement to the `DataServerRequest` and `DataServerResponse`. implementations of `fn callback_id()` this allows the engine determine if the requests and response are callbacks.
 The functions are found in the [data_server_messaging file](../messages/data_server_messaging.rs)

+to send our DataServerRequest we create a oneshot sender and receiver and wrap them in `StrategyRequest::CallBack(ConnectionType::Vendor(self.data_vendor.clone()), DataServerRequest, sender);`

 - The callback_id will not be set in your function, but you need the field, just set the callback_id to 0 in your function.
 After we send the request we wait for the response on the receiver and handle it however we need.